lepton-eda/lepton-eda/doc/geda/xml-file-format.md

 * Coordinates are represented as fixed-point values; a value of “12345” becomes “123.45”.
 Floating-point values are supported by Xorn but are rounded to the nearest integer when saving to a file.
+  The XML format has an optional \a hybridnum feature which allows preserving the fractional part; since it can't be represented exactly in base 10, it's appended in hexadecimal notation after the fixed-point part, so a value of “12345.75” would become “123.45:c”.

 * Fields which have a default value are optional.